The Ultimate Guide To Eating In Sayulita 2022

 Not only do these places offer the best seafood, they are probably the nicest and priciest restaurants in Sayulita.
 You don’t have to dress up, but maybe put on some shoes or sandals.
 There’s only 3 restaurants on this list, because you’ll find seafood at almost every restaurant.
 These just take it one step up.

 1. Barracuda.
 My favorite of the bunch.
 The seafood molcajete is why I come, but I like going with others so we can share multiple dishes.
 The fish is always a fresh catch of the day and cooked to just the right degree of doneness.
 Every dish will delight.
 Also, check out the pulpo, if it’s on the menu.
 If you want something fried, I would get the chicharron de pescado or the calamar Frito.

 For a quick lunch, their fish tacos and the tuna tostada are a must.
 Two things that put this place high on my list is they start you off with a little soup with a giant prawn in it – think a large sized amuse bouche.
+Update: Sometimes they bring it out, sometimes they don’t.
+Maybe they run out, but sometimes they’ll bring it out only after I ask.
+No idea what to think here.
 Their aqua fresca is gigantic and only 25 pesos and might be the best value in town when it comes to this refreshment.

 4. Costa Pacifico.
 A new spot just opposite from Attico, where the old Falafel and Friends place used to be.
 Prices are higher than what you’d expect for things like fish tacos and tostadas, but you get what you pay for.